 Closing a company in the Netherlands

 In the Netherlands, closing down a business has to follow a strict legal procedure.
-We hereby explain the legal requirements for the company dissolution and liquidation, INCO’s legal service on company dissolution and the procedure of closing your company with INCO.
+We hereby explain the legal requirements for the company dissolution and liquidation, INCO’s legal service on Company Dissolution and Liquidation, and the procedure of dissolution of your company with INCO.

 3. Turbo procedure